OmengU/quap/documentation/documentation.typ

 ==== Repository Pattern
 The Repository pattern in ASP.NET is a design pattern where so-called Repositories are created, which act as a middleman between Entity Framework Core and the #acr("API") Controllers.
 All functions performing #acr("CRUD") operations are defined in the Repositories so that a Controller never has to work with the database directly.
 The Repository pattern brings several advantages:

-- *Separation of Concerns:* The repository keeps business logic decoupled from the intricate data access details, leading to cleaner and more maintainable code.
+- *Separation of Concerns:* The Repository keeps business logic decoupled from the intricate data access details, leading to cleaner and more maintainable code.
 This is especially important for larger teams, where many developers work on a single codebase.

-- *Reusability:* A single repository can serve multiple parts of the application, reducing code duplication and promoting consistency.
+- *Reusability:* A single Repository can serve multiple parts of the application, reducing code duplication and promoting consistency.

-- *Flexibility:* If you need to switch data sources, you only need to modify the repository implementation, keeping the rest of the application intact. @misc-repo
+- *Flexibility:* If you need to switch data sources, you only need to modify the Repository implementation, keeping the rest of the application intact. @misc-repo
 == Frontend
 This section will cover all technologies used in the implementation of the Frontend part of the application.
 The Frontend encompasses all parts of the program that a user interacts with.
 For example, all #acrpl("GUI") are part of the Frontend.
 === Programming Languages